-The City adopted the Housing Element 2023-2031 on December 5, 2023, which was subsequently certified by the California Department of Housing & Community Development (HCD) on February 5, 2024.
-The Housing Element 2023-2031 includes goals, policies, quantified objectives, financial resources, and scheduled programs for the preservation, improvement, and development of housing.
-The Housing Element 2023-2031 contains an "Eight-Year Action Plan" that lays out the timeline for program implementation.
+The City adopted the Housing Element 2023-2031 (Housing Element) on December 5, 2023, which was subsequently certified by the California Department of Housing & Community Development (HCD) on February 5, 2024.
+The City's adopted Housing Element includes goals, policies, quantified objectives, financial resources, and scheduled programs for the preservation, improvement, and development of housing.
+The Housing Element contains an "Eight-Year Action Plan" that lays out the timeline for program implementation.

-One of the Housing Element subprograms identified for implementation early in the Eight-Year Action Plan is subprogram HE 2.2(a) Linkage of Housing and Jobs, Housing Priority for Goleta Residents and Employees.
+One of the Housing Element subprograms identified for implementation early in the Eight-Year Action Plan is HE 2.2(a) Housing Priority for Goleta Residents and Employees.
 Subprogram HE 2.2(a) states, "[t]o the extent permitted by law, the City will give persons working and/or residing in Goleta priority preference regarding available units, marketing, and selecting occupants for affordable and market-rate units, including rental and ownership units.
 The intent is to meet local housing needs consistent with the RHNA and contribute to mitigation of traffic, economic development, and community safety conditions."